elixir-europe/biohackathon-europe-2024/projects.md

 We are now opening the project submissions for 2024!

 This year each project can have a maximum of two project leads, who will design and submit the project.
-At least one project lead and another project member (co-lead where possible) should attend the event in person. **The deadline for project submissions is 8 April 2024.**
+At least one project lead and another project member (co-lead where possible) should attend the event in person. **The deadline for project submissions is 8 April 2024 (next Monday) at 23:59 CEST.**

 [Submit your project](https://app.oxfordabstracts.com/stages/34082/submitter){: .button .is-size-5 .is-inline-block .mt-2 .mb-5}